MovingBlocks/DestinationSol/README.markdown

 * Download / clone the [source from GitHub](https://github.com/MovingBlocks/DestinationSol)
 * To run from the command line: `gradlew run`
-* To prepare for IntelliJ run: `gradlew idea` then load the generated project files
+* To prepare for IntelliJ run: `gradlew idea` then load the generated project via `DestinationSol.ipr`
 * To create a game package for distribution (Windows, Linux, Mac): `gradlew distZip`

 For Android a little extra setup is needed